In what states does Firearms Legal Protection currently offer membership?

 Upon receiving your first monthly membership payment, Firearms Legal Protection will mail you an introductory package and membership card welcoming you to our family.

-Does Firearms Legal Protection cover the bond if I am charged with a crime following a firearm incident?
+Does Firearms Legal Protection cover the bond if I am charged with a crime following a firearm incident or other weapon?

 Yes!
-Your membership will provide for a bail bond up to $250,000 resulting from a Use of Firearm Incident.
+Your membership will provide for a bail bond up to $250,000 from the use of any legal weapon according to State law where the incident took place.

 Will I have legal protection throughout the United States?